cfmmoc/cfmmoc-dataset-ll/README.md

 ## Overview

-3D models are in OGRE mesh format, and textures are in dds format.
+Hierarchical 3D models are in OGRE mesh format, and textures are in dds format.